Do you have questions about the application process that we haven’t answered? We can help.

 UIC graduate application

-Submit your application online via the UIC Website—just follow the instructions listed there.
+Submit your application online via the UIC Website —just follow the instructions listed there.
 There is a non-refundable application fee of $70 for all applicants.
+A $100 International Credential Evaluation (ICE) will also be assessed to all students with international coursework at the point of application submission.

 You may leave the section of the application requesting that you compute your grade point average blank.
 We’ll do that calculation.